Band Performance Schedule 2019-2020 Click here

 - Orchestra I, II, III, IV

-Devonna Whited, Assistant Band Director.
+Devonna Whited, Director of Bands,.
 Director of the Parkview Symphonic Band III, Cadet Band, Assists with the Parkview Marching Patriot Band and Symphonic Band IV.

 Education: Bachelor of Music Education (Instrumental), University of Central Arkansas.
 Master of Music Education (Vocal), University of Central Arkansas.